Best Credit Cards in November 2024Articles

 If you strike out on a balance transfer deal with your existing card issuer, you can try your luck with another issuer.
 However, applying to multiple credit cards can trigger hard inquiries, which hurt your credit score and can affect your chances of getting approved for a new card.

 That hit may be worth it if you’re not in the market for a big loan any time soon, such as a mortgage.
-Hard inquiries can knock your score down by about five points each time, but the impact only lasts a year.
+Hard inquiries will only knock your score down by about 5 points each time, and the impact only lasts a year.
 Plus, with the added credit lines of a couple of new cards and your debt eliminated, your credit score should actually increase.

 ProsCons